What Is A Risk Rating?

-Risk Rating is assessing the risks involved in the daily activities of a business and classifying them (low, medium, high risk) on the basis of the impact on the business.
-It enables a business to look for control measures that would help in curing or mitigating the impact of the risk and in some cases negating the risk altogether.
+Risk Rating is assessing the risks involved in the daily activities of a business and classifying them (low, medium, high risk) based on the impact on the business.
+It enables a business to look for control measures that would help in curing or mitigating the impact of the risk and, in some cases negating the risk altogether.

-In situations where the risk cannot be mitigated or negated the business has to accept that the risk is open and there are no control functions to curb the impact.
+When the risk cannot be mitigated or negated, the business has to accept that the risk is open and there are no control functions to curb the impact.
 It depends on the likelihood of the risk event occurring and the severity of the impact on the business and its employees.

-Risk is rated on the impact on the business which can be economic or reputational and its likelihood of occurring in the near future.
+Risk is rated on the impact on the business, which can be economical or reputational, and its likelihood of occurring shortly.
 This is the common pattern of risk across businesses.

 Impact of Risk Rating

-- Low/Medium: Risk events that can impact on a small scale are rate as low/medium risk.
+- Low/Medium: Risk events that can impact on a small scale are rated as low/medium risk.

-- Medium: An event that would result in risks that can cause an impact but not a serious one is rated as medium.
+- Medium: An event resulting in risks that can cause an impact but not a serious one is rated as medium.

-- Medium/High: Severe events that can cause a loss of business but the effects are below a risk that is rated as high.
+- Medium/High: Severe events can cause a loss of business, but the effects are below a risk rated as high.

-- High: A major event that can cause reputational and economic damage that will result in huge business and client base losses.
+- High: A major event that can cause reputational and economic damage, resulting in huge business and client base losses.

-This rates the risk on the basis of its recurrence which can change depending on the type of the business that is being considered.
-For example, for a fast-food company, a frequent likelihood rating will be something that can happen every day whereas for an investment bankInvestment BankInvestment banking is a specialized banking stream that facilitates the business entities, government and other organizations in generating capital through debts and equity, reorganization, mergers and acquisition, etc. it would be something that happens in a month or so.
+This risk rating formula the risk based on its recurrence, which can change depending on the type of business that is being considered.
+For example, for a fast-food company, a frequent likelihood rating will be something that can happen every day, whereas, for an investment bankInvestment BankInvestment banking is a specialized banking stream that facilitates the business entities, government and other organizations in generating capital through debts and equity, reorganization, mergers and acquisition, etc., it would be something that happens in a month or so.

-Below is an example of the Risk rating on the basis of its impact on the business.
+Below is an example of the risk rating assessment based on its impact on the business.
 The financial impact rating on the business may vary depending upon the business and the sector in which it operates.
-Business with lower income can have a $500k as a high-risk event where for a higher income business will rate it as a low-risk event.
-The rating purely depends on the sector that the business is operating in.
+Businesses with lower income can have $500k as a high-risk event, whereas higher-income businesses will rate it as a low-risk event.
+The risk rating methodology purely depends on the sector in which the business is operating.

 - Event risk helps in a better understanding of the risk and working towards enhancing the current procedures.

-- This is an assumption of the impact it can have on the business which if not done diligently can cause economic and reputational damage to the organization which may eventually result in loss of business.
+- This is an assumption of the impact it can have on the business, which, if not done diligently, can cause economic and reputational damage to the organization, resulting in loss of business.

 - This is a complex process and requires a high level of experience and thoughtfulness to foresee potential risks that can impact the smooth functioning of the business.

-This has been a guide to What is a Risk Rating and its Definition.
-Here we discuss the categories of risk rating along with the example, advantages, and disadvantages.
+This has been a guide to what is a Risk Rating.
+We explain it along with example, factors, catagories, and their advantages and disadvantages.
 You can learn more about accounting from the following articles –